gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 ![](../images/gosh_web_Authorize_Gosh_03.jpg)

-and select repositories for upload into Gosh
+and select repositories for upload into GOSH

 ![](../images/gosh_web_Authorize_Gosh_04.jpg)

-Do this **for each** organization for which you want to upload repositories to Gosh.
+Do this **for each** organization for which you want to upload repositories to GOSH.

 !!! danger
     After registering on GOSH you will not be able to return to this step in this release.